AndreProenza/Football-Leaks/Stage1/README.md

 ## Introduction

-This README provides an overview of the case and describes the first assignment.
+This Readme provides an overview of the case and describes the first assignment.
 This stage will help you gain hands-on experience on file forensics and steganalysis, and it requires the examination of a small number of files which can be found in the `Artifacts` folder.